-A hose that’s too short will mean you are stooping continuously whilst working.
+If the pressure sprayer has a hose that’s too short, you will be stooping continuously whilst working.
 This will cause pain and may also slow tasks down because you’ll have to constantly stop and stretch.

-Make a note of the lance length in the product description and measure this against yourself.
-If you have to bend so that this measurement reaches from the floor to your hand, the lance may not be long enough for you.
+Make a note of the lance length from the product description and measure this against yourself.
+If you have to bend so that this measurement reaches from the floor to your hand, you may find that the lance of the manual pressure sprayer will not be long enough for you.

-The nozzle should also be adjustable so that you can choose the right setting for your requirements – at the very least you’ll want a jet option and a spray option for different jobs.
+The spray lance should have an adjustable cone nozzle so that you can choose a different spray pattern depending on the job you’re doing.
+At the very least, you’ll want a jet option and a spray option.